 According to National Geographic, Americans alone use 500 million straws daily.
 While these small, lightweight bits of plastic seem fairly innocuous, they are having a catastrophic effect of marine wildlife.

 You just have to look at our beaches to know that straws don’t get recycled and many will end up in the ocean.
-Fish, shellfish, mammals and sea birds consume them (meaning they also end up in our food chain, which you can read more about here), and sea life gets entailed in them (you may remember this horrible video of scientists removing a straw from a sea turtle’s nose after it went viral in 2015 – please note that this footage is distressing).
+Fish, shellfish, mammals and sea birds consume them (meaning they also end up in our food chain, which you can read more about here), and sea life gets entangled in them (you may remember this horrible video of scientists removing a straw from a sea turtle’s nose after it went viral in 2015 – please note that this footage is distressing).

 So, say “no” to straws.

 ‘What do you store dirty ones in?’ you ask?
 Try a reusable wet bag pouch from Planet Wise.

 Use reusable food bags and wraps

 Ditch the plastic wrap and ziplock bags completely!